ycpcs/cs370-fall2016/syllabus.md

 Your overall grade for the course will be determined as follows:

--   Reading quizzes: 10%
--   Homework assignments: 20%
+-   Homework assignments: 25%
--   Midterm exams: 45% (15% each)
+-   Midterm exams: 50%
 -   Final project: 25%

 ### Course website